 - What would change our mind?
 If the signal says no, what do we do differently?

-AI x mastery = 10x value.
-AI x no discipline = 10x the wrong thing.
+AI x mastery = results nobody else can explain.
+AI x no discipline = faster mediocrity.

-This is part of the "AI Won't Do This by Default" series.
+This is part of the "AI Won't Do This by Default — Until You Do" series.
 Next up: User Story Mapping and Shape — because even a good hypothesis needs a map before it needs code.